What’s the Average Cost of Renters Insurance?

 • What’s the Average Cost of Renters Insurance?

 The average cost of renters insurance is determined by a combination of multiple factors — some you can control and others that you can’t.
-Let’s get into the nitty-gritty of a renters insurance policy and go through the insurance premium factors that can raise or lower your monthly premiums.
+Let’s get into the nitty-gritty of a renters insurance policy and go through the insurance premium factors that can raise or lower your monthly renters insurance cost.

 How Much Does Renters Insurance Cost?

 Depending on how much you pay for coffee, the average cost of renters insurance is equal to two or three cups of coffee each month.
 It’s certainly a smarter investment than the coffee because it offers protection for your personal belongings, liability coverage for unforeseen incidents and reimbursements for many living expenses incurred if you’re unexpectedly forced to move out of your rental home due to a covered peril.
-Let’s take a look at what you can expect to pay in each state across the U.S.
+Let’s take a look at the average renters insurance cost in each state.

 State